 How to Create Information Architecture?

-The person in charge of information architecture is often referred to as an information architect.
-An information architect structures the information according to the previously mentioned methodologies so that the product is easier for the user to navigate.
+The person in charge of information architecture is an information architect.
+An information architect structures the information according to the previously mentioned methodologies to make the product more straightforward for the user to navigate.

 Here are the duties of an information architect: